ravi-dhiman-tas/Day2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Build with webpack-dev-server

+Run `npm run build:prod` to build the project for production.

+## Run webpack-dev-sever

+Run `npm run serve` to run webpack-dev-server on `http://localhost:8080/`.

 ## Running unit tests